Kiwis Doin’ Dylan – Part IV

 CD “Easy St.” Panic 96001 (Tony Ricketts, Jenny Kilpatrick, Liam Davidson, Kerrin Worsfold).
 There was another NZ music group with the name Easy Street - hence this group is known by the name Easy St.

 CD "The End of the Beginning" City Light Productions - This band had many line-ups.
 The ones for this album were John Michaelz (lead vocals), Anton Elkington (guitar, vocals), Paul Higgins (drums) and Kevin Coleman (bass).
 The music was recorded earlier (1992) but finally released in 1995.
 John Michaelz was born in NZ in 1965, but moved to Iceland at age five.
 He later returned to live in NZ in 1987 and formed the band "Hard to Handle" which toured extensively until it disbanded in 1993.
 Information on his life and career is available on the John Michaelz facebook page.

 “It’s All Over Now Baby Blue”

-cassette “Toitu te Whenua” (Our Land) - Blue Smoke Music Co. - Darren McKean sings under the pseudonym “Shahn” - harmony vocals by Davy Dee – various artists on this cassette performing as Cowboy.
+cassette “Toitu te Whenua” (Our Land) - Blue Smoke Music Co. - Darren McKean sings under the pseudonym “Shahn” - harmony vocals by Davy Dee – also with various artists on this cassette performing as "Cowboy".